tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 ### Chapter 35 - Intro to Persistence

 Crux: How should I/O be integrated into systems?
 What are the general mechanisms?
 How can we make them efficient?

+Reason for Persistence: we would love to preserve some data for future use.

+DMA (direct memory access): a DMA engine is essentially a very specific device within a system that can orchestrate transfers between devices and main memory without much CPU intervention.

+Interrupt and switch: similar to previously, one solution to improve I/O is using interrupt and switch (and thus avoiding while spin polling).
+However, it only makes sense to slow devices (where you might spin for a while until the I/O is done); and for faster devices, the cost of switching may very quickly overweight the benefits.
+And for devices that sometimes fast and sometimes slow, we could use hybrid approach (two-phased) to achieve the best of both worlds.

+Livelock: when a huge stream of incoming packets each generate an interrupt, and it find itself only processing interrupts and never allowing a user-level process to run and actually service the requests.

+(Buffered) coalescing: a device which needs to raise an interrupt first waits for a bit before delivering the interrupt to the CPU.
+While waiting, other requests may soon complete, and thus multiple interrupts can be coalesced into a single interrupt delivery, thus lowering the overhead of interrupt processing.

+### Chapter 36 - RAID

+striping: the basic idea is that to spread the blocks of the array across the disks in a round-robin fashion.

+RAID mapping problem: given a logical block to read or write, how does the RAID know exactly which physical disk and offset to access?

+RAID consistent-update problem: The problem occurs on a write to any RAID that has to update multiple disks during a single logical operation. (for example, a power lost during update and result in one disk updated and another one not.)
+The general way to solve this problem is to use a write-ahead log of some kind to first record what the RAID is about to do and call a recovery procedure to sync.